- Symptoms & Signs

 What is a brain tumor?

-Uncontrolled and abnormal cell growth in the brain is called a brain tumor.
-They are divided into two types
+Uncontrolled and abnormal cell growth in the brain is called a brain tumor, which is divided into two types:

 - Primary: If any brain cells grow and multiply abnormally to cause a brain tumor, this is called a primary tumor.

 - Secondary: If abnormal cells have spread to the brain from another part of the body, this is called a secondary tumor.
-Secondary or metastatic brain tumors are the most common type of brain tumors and they usually spread via the bloodstream.
-Cancers of the breast, lungs, kidney and skin are the ones that most commonly spread to the brain.
+Secondary or metastatic brain tumors are the most common type of brain tumor and they usually spread via the bloodstream.
+Cancers of the breast, lungs, kidneys, and skin are the ones that most commonly spread to the brain.

 What are the common causes of a brain tumor?

-The causes of brain tumor are not yet clearly known.
-However, there are common risk factors or triggers that may cause a brain tumor
+The causes of brain tumors are not yet clearly known; however, there are common risk factors or triggers that may cause a brain tumor:

 - Being overweight or obese increases the risk of certain types of brain tumors.

-- Unhealthy lifestyle including smoking and excessive alcohol consumption may trigger abnormal cell growth.
+- An unhealthy lifestyle including smoking and excessive alcohol consumption may trigger abnormal cell growth.